Washpool World Heritage Trails

 Do you have an Event Guide?

-Yes click on this link for the Washpool World Heritage Trails 2025 Event Guide (for reference purposes only)
+Washpool World Heritage Trails 2025 Event Guide is available for reference only.

-Top 3 male and female in each distance will receive an engraved Washpool glass, a 250ml soft flask and event stickers.
+Top 3 male and female in each distance receive:

 50km Ultra Presentation: Saturday 2:30pm